Score:

 Setting boundaries to protect personal time and energy.

-Engaging in activities that stimulate the mind, such as reading or puzzles.
+Engaging in activities that stimulate the mind.

 Taking breaks and avoiding overworking.